malklera/mutual-funds/README.md

 Add the capability to save data persistently, update the data, and retrieve it.
 This is done, what i have to do is actually showing the data, but first finish the menu and its options.
+DONE: menu()

+Work on each operation for the data, show, export, modify

 Download the data of all mutual funds, that way i can keep track of which one yield the best, keep separate from the ones the user actually own.
+DONE

+TODO: Check if the cuantity of share i own increase with time or what

+TODO: Manage all the errors, i want to go back a menu or retry on all of then, leave this for last

 After all that work, read if it is possible to save login data to compare my tracking with the one generate by the website, only if I can encrypt my login data, and use it